 So I usually answered “What are you?” with the simple, safe, monosyllabic “Mixed.”
 It was noncommittal enough that I could acknowledge the privileges that came with having light skin without whitewashing my past.

-As I got older, I started to read more about identity politics and become protective, almost defensive of my Indian background.
+As I got older, I started to read more about identity politics and became protective of—and sometimes defensive about—my Indian background.
 With a name like Fitzpatrick, I never had to explain to anybody that I had some Irish ancestors, despite the fact that the last one came three generations before me.
 It could be taken for granted that, as a light-skinned, English-speaking person living in Canada, I must have some European blood.
 But I felt like I had to almost prove my Indianness.
 “You don’t look Indian,” said one girl in my eighth grade social studies class when I was working on a family-tree project, as if I was trying to dupe the class.
-Or it was treated as a novelty, a conversation starter at parties: “That’s so cool, that you have something interesting in your history.”
+At other times it was treated like a novelty, a conversation starter at parties: “That’s so cool that you have something interesting in your history.”